rafidahmed816/pneumonia-detection/README.md

 ```

 The training process will:
-- Use ResNet18 pretrained model
+- trained model on the training set
 - Train for 30 epochs
 - Apply data augmentation (random flips and rotations)
 - Save the best model in `models/best_model.pth`